Your browser is not optimized for viewing this website.

 available

-Calendar Next session starts Sep 8, 2025 at 10:30 am
+Calendar Current session started Sep 9, 2025 at 7 pm

+ALL ADULT PROGRAM REGISTRATIONS ARE DONE VIA EMAIL.
 Please email "enrollment@princetonacademyofart.com" to request your application link for our full time program and digital registration form for part-time study.
 This includes registrations for night classes.

 CLASSES BEGIN THE WEEK OF SEPTEMBER 8, 2025.
 Please see below for class schedule: